March is National Ladder Safety Month

 ALI believes ladder accidents are preventable.
 But without better safety planning, training and continuous innovation in product design, we will continue to see far too many fatalities.

-- Increase the number of competent ladder inspector training sessions
+- Increase the number of people certified in ladder safety training

-Ladder safety will also be an important component of OSHA’s annual National Safety Stand-Down in May.
+Ladder safety is usually an important component of OSHA’s annual National Safety Stand-Down in May.

 Have you tried the NIOSH ladder safety app that includes straight and step ladders?